Switching off the lights for Earth Hour 2018 means showing your commitment to the planet—and switching on the fun at home.

-This year, Earth Hour takes place at 8:30 p.m. local time on March 25.
+This year, Earth Hour takes place at 8:30 p.m. your local time on March 24.

 We know even small actions at home can help the planet at large.
 So consider the lights-out hour as an opportunity to enjoy quality time with family and friends and celebrate your role in this global movement.